-We do not intend to pay dividends on our common stock or Series B Preferred Stock so any returns will be limited to the value of our stock.
+We do not intend to pay dividends on our common stock or preferred stock so any returns will be limited to the value of our stock.

 We have never declared or paid any cash dividends on our common stock or preferred stock.
 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
-Any return to common or Series B preferred stockholders will therefore be limited to the appreciation of their stock.
+Any return to common or preferred stockholders will therefore be limited to the appreciation of their stock.